Crux Unveils Game-Changing Crux External Data Platform

-Anyone who has attended business school, or even joined a singular session on the basics of business has likely come across Porter’s five forces.
-This framework defines how to analyze the competition for a business, and originated in the Harvard Business Review back in 1979.
+Anyone who has attended business school or even joined a singular session on business basics has likely come across Porter’s five forces.
+This framework defines how to analyze the competition for a business and originated in the Harvard Business Review in 1979.
 In this framework, he states the five forces are:

 While Porter has said that this framework alone should not be used to evaluate the potential profitability of a business, it’s a great starting point to establish industry-specific knowledge.
 In today’s market, it’s safe to say that 99% of companies out there use internal data to drive decisions.
-Technology has advanced to create HR tools that gather and track employee sentiment, demographics, and more that are capable of delivering that information to analysts, who in turn modify it to glean insights before handing it off to leadership teams to guide decision-making.
+Technology has advanced to create HR tools that gather and track employee sentiment, demographics, and more that can deliver that information to analysts, who in turn modify it to glean insights before handing it off to leadership teams to guide decision-making.

-And that same workflow is how external data should be used–data on competitors, suppliers, and consumers–just like Porter theorized to provide the best view of the macroenvironment surrounding a business.
-The concept of using external data is the same as using internal data, but the process is far more complex.
-The internal data industry is far more advanced than its external counterpart, and many companies aren’t even on the map when it comes to having successfully implemented and integrated external data into their business processes.
+And that same workflow is how external data should be used–data on competitors, suppliers, and consumers–just like Porter theorized to provide the best view of the microenvironment surrounding a business.
+External data is the same as internal data, but the process is far more complex.
+The internal data industry is far more advanced than its external counterpart.
+Many companies aren’t even on the map when successfully implementing and integrating external data into their business processes.

-Companies struggle to determine whether to build or buy third-party data solutions, but may not stop to consider their own capabilities when it comes to external data.
-The maturity model for external data shown below can help determine how far your organization is from benefiting from external data integration and gaining true insight into Porter’s five forces.
+Companies struggle to determine whether to build or buy third-party data solutions but may not stop to consider their capabilities when it comes to external data.
+The maturity model for external data shown below can help determine how far your organization is from benefiting from external data integration and gaining insight into Porter’s five forces.

-The external data maturity model is designed as a tool to assess where an organization falls on the curve and provides a roadmap to help companies plan for their future state.
+The external data maturity model assesses where an organization falls on the curve and provides a roadmap to help companies plan for their future state.

 At each stage, organizations must evaluate their current state against a specific team, architecture, and objective requirements while also considering the challenges of maintaining each status.

-While the word low may carry negative connotations, it’s best to think of this maturity stage as a starting point.
+While the word low may carry negative connotations, it’s best to consider this maturity stage a starting point.
 Your organization is likely in this stage if:

-Companies at this level have to overcome personnel, strategy, and integration challenges to move up the maturity model.
+Companies at this level must overcome personnel, strategy, and integration challenges to move up the maturity model.
 Talented engineers and analysts may be hard to find, and competition for hiring is fierce in today’s market.
-If the company is small enough, developing architecture and strategy plans may fall on current employees without much foresight into what the setup should look like months, quarters, or even years down the road.
-Minimal viable products are often a staple here when it comes to setting up an initial cloud integration to begin importing external data.
+If the company is small enough, developing architecture and strategy plans may fall on current employees without much foresight into what the setup should look like for months, quarters, or even years.
+Minimal viable products are often a staple when setting up an initial cloud integration to begin importing external data.

-In the same vein, the current data and analytical personnel within a low maturity organization are likely spread thin, and may not have the time to dedicate to researching and applying the current best practices for external data integration, which can result in issues when it’s time to scale.
+Similarly, a low-maturity organization's current data and analytical personnel will likely spread thin.
+They may not have the time to research and apply the current best practices for external data integration, which can result in issues when it’s time to scale.

 To be plotted as emerging on the maturity model, your company will likely fit within the following criteria:

-The key differences between emerging and low maturity stages are the objectives and challenges at each.
-The personnel and architecture requirements at each should be trending upward, but in the emerging stage, companies are scaling their data discovery process, building their external data pipeline, and migrating to the cloud.
+The critical differences between emerging and low maturity stages are the objectives and challenges at each.
+The personnel and architecture requirements at each should be trending upward.
+Still, in the emerging stage, companies are scaling their data discovery process, building their external data pipeline, and migrating to the cloud.

-Additionally at this stage, two new challenges are introduced: ensuring the quality of data pipelines, and maintaining supplier relationships.
+At this stage, two new challenges are introduced: ensuring the quality of data pipelines and maintaining supplier relationships.
 If governance over external data is not maintained from ingestion through each migration, transformation, and application, errors can slip through the cracks and negatively impact models, analysis, or other use cases where external data is critical.

-While the low and emerging maturity stages are similar, they lead up to the critical decision point.
-Deciding to build versus buy external data solutions can prevent your organization from maturing in the next stages, and hold it back from transitioning from a peripheral to a 360-degree view of the environment surrounding it.
-We’ll dive into the decision point in part two of this three-part series.
+While the low and emerging maturity stages are similar, they lead to the critical decision point.
+Deciding to build versus buy external data solutions can prevent your organization from maturing in the following stages and hold it back from transitioning from a peripheral to a 360-degree view of the environment surrounding it.
+In part two of this three-part series, we’ll dive into the decision point.

 Internally, a functional stage company has:

 The biggest challenge at this stage is scaling.
-From here on out, everything your company does must support the scaling of external data, which directly impacts resources and technology.
+From here on out, everything your company does must support the scaling of external data, directly impacting resources and technology.
 As external data becomes more commonplace in business decision-making, more datasets will be onboarded for data scientists and analysts to use.
-To scale, the data accessibility should not be siloed, so that costs and efforts are not duplicated across the organization.
+To scale, the data accessibility should not be siloed so that costs and efforts are not duplicated across the organization.

 Your data team should grow as well.
-Not only will more analysts be necessary, but data engineers and scientists should be onboarding and growing their roles and responsibilities as well.
-When scaling your human labor, it’s important to consider how they spend their time.
-Consider this common statistic for today’s data engineers–they spend 80% of their time working on administrative, tedious data-related tasks, and only 20% of their time on work that provides a direct value-add for your organization.
-Scaling should support the reversal of this, so consider the capabilities of the technology that’s being built or bought and how it supports the day-to-day tasks of your data team.
+Not only will more analysts be necessary, but data engineers and scientists should also be onboarding and growing their roles and responsibilities.
+When scaling your human labor, it’s essential to consider how they spend their time.
+Consider this common statistic for today’s data engineers–they spend 80% of their time working on administrative, tedious data-related tasks and only 20% on work that provides a direct value-add for your organization.
+Scaling should support the reversal of this, so consider the capabilities of the technology being built or bought and how it supports the day-to-day tasks of your data team.

 As the demand for the number of datasets you are tackling increases, your external data solution must scale to meet that.
 Any solution should have capabilities to integrate, transform, and monitor data, and those capabilities must constantly evolve to meet changing needs and requirements while also meeting your security requirements.
 The number of attack surfaces, compliance adherence, and infrastructure setup are all critical considerations that data leaders must consider for their homegrown or purchased solutions.

 Your external data strategy should also support your company’s growth plans.
 Will new markets be explored?
 New industries?
 Are new products coming that expand your audience?
-A capable external data solution will support all this growth by adapting to new standards, regulations, and customer needs as the company continues on an upward trajectory.
+A capable external data solution will support all this growth by adapting to new standards, regulations, and customer needs as the company continues upward.

 The integrated maturity stage is the second-most sophisticated stage for external data integration your company can maintain.
 At this stage, a company will have:

-Functional companies face scaling as a broad problem that applies to a variety of resources.
+Functional companies face scaling as a broad problem that applies to various resources.
 But at the integrated maturity stage, the challenge of scaling becomes laser-focused on data sources.

 At this stage, your organization is typically onboarding loads of new datasets, and the external pipelines for each cannot be built fast enough to keep up with the demand.
-These datasets must also be manipulated post-onboarding so that end-users can access and utilize the data as quickly as possible, which becomes a secondary challenge.
-The work that goes into making a dataset usable for an end-user is often underestimated and can cause delays and inefficiencies if it’s not mastered efficiently.
+Post-onboarding, these datasets must also be manipulated so end-users can access and utilize the data as quickly as possible, which becomes a secondary challenge.
+Making a dataset usable for an end-user is often underestimated and can cause delays and inefficiencies if it’s not mastered efficiently.

 The external data platform has to be robust and able to handle many different processes to make the data usable.
 The list is quite extensive to meet the needs of internal consumers:

-While this is not a simple list, providing your data engineers and analysts with these capabilities will allow them to ingest as many datasets as needed to fuel their work, while doing so more quickly and more efficiently than before.
-Each of these needs must be met and your company has to onboard new datasets at a pace that keeps up with demand before it can become advanced on the data maturity model, which is the final stage for external data integration.
+While this is not a simple list, providing your data engineers and analysts with these capabilities will allow them to ingest as many datasets as needed to fuel their work more quickly and efficiently than before.
+Each of these needs must be met, and your company has to onboard new datasets at a pace that keeps up with demand before it can advance on the data maturity model, which is the final stage for external data integration.

-Advanced maturity is the highest level of maturity on the external data integration maturity model.
-The biggest challenges at this level are maintaining scaling capabilities and reducing cost over time in a way that doesn’t limit the benefits external data integration provides.
+Advanced maturity is the highest level of maturity in the external data integration maturity model.
+The biggest challenges at this level are maintaining scaling capabilities and reducing cost over time in a way that doesn’t limit external data integration's benefits.

 Typically, advanced organizations:

 At the advanced maturity stage, maintaining the status quo and adjusting for new changes or requirements is how your company continues to grow its external data solutions.
-Most companies want to infinitely continue their growth and upward trajectory, and any good external data integration solution needs to support this goal.
+Most companies want to continue their growth and upward trajectory infinitely, and any good external data integration solution needs to support this goal.

-At this stage, your company has likely been supported by its external data solution for a few years.
-Your organization’s leadership team should evaluate the cost of the solution versus the company’s growing needs, and ask themselves:
+Your company has likely been supported by its external data solution for a few years at this stage.
+Your organization’s leadership team should evaluate the cost of the solution versus the company’s growing needs and ask themselves:

 Continuing to successfully navigate the needs of a growing external data solution without compromise is critical in this stage.

-Making changes to your organization’s current external data integration solutions to improve time to insights is not an easy task.
-But improving even a small amount can provide significant value within your organization from resources to productivity to efficiency, and those insights can drive competitive advantage and better business outcomes.
+Changing your organization’s current external data integration solutions to improve time to insights is not easy.
+But improving even a tiny amount can provide significant value within your organization, from resources to productivity to efficiency, and those insights can drive competitive advantage and better business outcomes.

-More directly, accurate external data that is efficiently onboarded and utilized can promote better, quicker decision-making, support and justify use cases and processes that were previously unidentified.
+More directly, accurate external data that is efficiently onboarded and utilized can promote better, quicker decision-making, support, and justify use cases and processes previously unidentified.
 This creates stronger technology solutions for modeling, machine learning, and artificial intelligence to improve products, customer experience, and employee productivity.

 Ready to determine your company’s external data maturity status?
 Contact Crux today to discuss how we can help overcome some of your biggest external data challenges by reaching out here.